At Least 39 Dead In Panama Migrant Bus Crash - UrduPoint

 Local media said the crash happened as the driver was turning the bus around after missing the hostel.

+It allegedly left the road on a bend and plunged down a ravine, hitting a rock and a minibus on a road below.

+"We saw it coming and dived under the seats, the driver and myself, and because of that nothing happened to us," Edgar Guerra, one of the two people inside the minibus, told local media.

-The nationalities of the occupants and the cause of the accident have not been revealed.
+The nationalities of the occupants have not been revealed but Cuba's foreign minister Bruno Rodriguez said on Twitter that Cubans were among the dead.

 "This is regrettable news for Panama and the region," he said, extending his government's condolences to the next of kin.